qandeel-codes/TaskTrail-Node-JS/README.md

 ## Configuration

 The API configuration settings must be stored into environment variable using `.env` file.
-You have to add this file to your solution directory *(this file is git untracked)*, I have added an example file `.env.example` which explian the requiered options that are used in the API.
-You can build your file according you prefered settings such as database connection details and server port.
+You have to add this file to your solution directory *(this file is git untracked)*, I have added an example file `.env.example` which explain the required options that are used in the API.
+You can build your file according you preferred settings such as database connection details and server port.

 ## Testing